 its check mark.

-The value in its linked cell will change to FALSE, and the data for
+- The value in its linked cell changes to FALSE

 Show Chart Series With X Marks